Why Soviets hated PKM tripod?

 The doctrine for PKM

-The training manual for the PK family of machine gun features a number of images, explaining how the machine gun should be used, when in the mounted configuration.
+The training manual for the PK family of machine guns features a number of images, explaining how the machine gun should be used, when in the mounted configuration.
 So, at least in theory, these should have been trained.

-PKM on tripod at war and summary
+PKM on a tripod at war and summary

-So far, there is no good theory to why PKM was so rarely used on a tripod during training exercises.
+So far, there is no good theory as to why PKM was so rarely used on a tripod during training exercises.
 All in all, Soviet Army was following manuals and orders more often than not.
-But it is interesting to compare the doctrines and practices of Soviet Army and its Western counterparts.
-The majority of NATO forces would rely on the mounted machine guns as on one of the most powerful section firearms.
+But it is interesting to compare the doctrines and practices of the Soviet Army and its Western counterparts.
+The majority of NATO forces would rely on mounted machine guns as one of the most powerful section firearms.
 However, grenade machine guns were rarely deployed in the tripod setup, usually being installed on the vehicles.
 This was vice versa for the Soviets - while ditching mounted MGs, they really liked to carry AGS-17 GMGs around.
-However, this would not explain why Soviets didn't use PKMS as GMGs became a thing a decade later.
+However, this would not explain why the Soviets didn't use PKMS as GMGs became a thing a decade later.

 The peacetime practice of not using tripods was carried to war in Afghanistan.
-While there is a number of photos of the tripods, it seems that they were made for show off and were not really used.
-The exception would be the usage on the outposts, yet, it is not that easy to find much photographic evidence to support this.
-When on actual mounted or dismounted operations, tripod made little sense as the PKM fire is just as accurate and devastating when fired from the bipod.
+While there is a number of photos of the tripods, it seems that they were made to show off and were not really used.
+The exception would be the usage of the outposts, yet, it is not that easy to find much photographic evidence to support this.
+When on actual mounted or dismounted operations, the tripod made little sense as the PKM fire is just as accurate and devastating when fired from the bipod.

-The notable exception for the rule would be the Soviet Border Guards.
+The notable exception to the rule would be the Soviet Border Guards.
 There are more photos of the tripods in use with the Border Guards.
 If you think, that this is because they were always stationary and just observing the border - think again.
 The actual reason might be the fact, that this branch of forces was more disciplined and would follow the book more often.